 Many of the residents in these settings are age 65 or older, are blind and/or have disabilities, and may receive Supplemental Security Income/State Supplementary Payment (SSI/SSP).
-California has a shortage of ARFs, RCFEs and RCFCs that accept SSI/SSP recipients and has experienced a decline in the number of SSI/SSP recipients who reside in adult and senior care facilities.
+California has a shortage of ARFs, RCFEs and RCFCIs that accept SSI/SSP recipients and has experienced a decline in the number of SSI/SSP recipients who reside in adult and senior care facilities.
 The goal of the CCE Program is to expand and preserve Adult and Senior Care facilities that can serve people experiencing homelessness as well as stabilize existing settings that serve people at risk of homelessness and to prevent unnecessary institutionalization in skilled nursing facilities.

 Funds will be prioritized for the creation of new and expanded settings but may also be used to fund capital investment and rehabilitation costs for existing settings at risk of closure.
+Funding will be issued to awarded facilities upon completion of development milestones through the closure of the state's HCBS spending plan.
+Additional state funding sources are secured to award facilities thereafter.
 Applicants will be required to demonstrate commitments to supportive services to assist with the stability of those placed in assisted living settings.
 Facilities that receive acquisition funding may be purchased and owned by the grantee or may be transferred to a new owner/operator and facilities that receive rehabilitation funding may continue to be owned by an existing owner/ operator.
-Facilities will maintain covenants to certify their intended use/resident population and the length of the covenants associated with the facilities will be 30 years for new facilities and 20 years for expanded facilities.
+Although all HCBS funds will be expended by awardees within the timeline of the state's HCBS spending plan, facilities will maintain covenants to certify their intended use/resident population for several years beyond the state's HCBS spending plan.
+The length of the covenants associated with the facilities will be 30 years for new facilities and 20 years for expanded facilities.